Luzia Premoli

-Luzia Premoli S.M.C (born 23 March 1955), is a Brazilian Roman Catholic nun and missionary, Superior General of the Comboni Missionary Sisters between 2010 and 2016 and the second female appointed in an office of the Roman Curia after Enrica Rosanna.
+Luzia Premoli S.M.C (born 23 March 1955), is a Brazilian Roman Catholic sister and missionary, Superior General of the Comboni Missionary Sisters between 2010 and 2016 and the second female appointed in an office of the Roman Curia after Enrica Rosanna.

 Biography

 Born in Linhares, Brazil, Luzia Premoli joined the Congregation of the Comboni Missionary Sisters and in 1983 took the temporal vows.
 After studying psychology she worked from 1989 to 1997 in Mozambique for an educational program for women.
 She was also involved in academic education at the inter-diocesan seminary and in teaching.
 In 1997, Luzia Premoli worked for the novice training of her order in Brazil and completed a degree in psycho-pedagogy.
-In 2005 she was elected Provincial Superior of the Comboni Missionary Sisters in the Province of Brazil.
+In 2005, she was elected Provincial Superior of the Comboni Missionary Sisters in the Province of Brazil.

-The XIX.
-General Chapter of the Order chosen Luzia Premoli on 20 September 2010 in Verona as its new Superior General, becoming the first non-Italian in this Order.
+On 20 September 2010, the General Chapter of the order chose Luzia Premoli as its new Superior General, becoming the first non-Italian in this role.